-Vote by Internet or Telephone - QUICK EASY IMMEDIATE - 24 Hours a Day, 7 Days a Week or by Mail www.cstproxyvote.com Use the Internet to vote your proxy.
-Have your proxy card available when you access the above website.
-Follow the prompts to vote your shares.
+Vote by Internet or Telephone - QUICK ★★★ EASY IMMEDIATE - 24 Hours a Day, 7 Days a Week or by Mail www.cstproxyvote.com

 Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
 Votes submitted electronically over the Internet or by telephone must be received by 7:00 p.m., Eastern Time, on June 20, 2016.